Is this topic for you?

 - Smoking.
 People who smoke lose bone thickness faster than non-smokers.

 - Alcohol use.
 Heavy alcohol use can decrease bone formation, and it increases the risk of falling.
-According to some experts, heavy alcohol use is 3 or more standard drinks a day.
+Osteoporosis Canada recommends drinking no more than 2 standard alcohol drinks a day.

 - Getting little or no exercise.
 Weight-bearing exercises include walking, jogging, stair climbing, dancing, and lifting weights.
 They keep bones strong and healthy by working the muscles and bones against gravity.
 Exercise may improve your balance and decrease your risk of falling.